Cooking and Healthy Eating

 The most important meal of the day

-Try not to skip breakfast – it helps give us the energy we need to face the day.
+Don’t skip breakfast – it helps give us the energy we need to face the day.
 Research shows that eating breakfast can help people control their weight.
-Consider making yourself a sandwich the night before or having fresh or dried fruit ready to grab on the way out so you can eat on the way to lectures, without losing any sleep.

 The healthiest diet in the world won’t protect you from food poisoning if your kitchen is a biohazard zone.
 The key to staying safe is:

 - Cross-contamination – Bringing raw meat into contact with ingredients that won’t be cooked is a bad idea, as is using the same knives and chopping boards for both.
 Cross-contamination is one of the most common causes of food poisoning.
-Also, never wash raw chicken as it can spread bacteria around your kitchen.
+Never wash raw chicken as this spreads bacteria around your kitchen.
 Cook straight from the packaging.

 - Cooking – Cooking your food properly so it’s piping hot all the way through will kill any germs.
-This is true for re-heating leftovers as well as cooking things for the first time.
+This also applies to re-heating leftovers.

 Also keep in mind:

 - The Use by date tells you what date you should use something by.

 - The best before date is more flexible.
 Although the food might not taste as good after the date, it is unlikely to make you ill.

 - Furry food: Don’t eat it.
 Even if you have chopped the furry bit off.
 Moulds and other fungi produce invisible toxins, which can penetrate the rest of the food and make you ill.

-- If you drop your food on the floor, even just for a fraction of a second, it will be covered in bacteria when you pick it up and unsafe to eat unless you cook it or wash it thoroughly.
+- If you drop your food on the floor, even just for a fraction of a second, it will be covered in bacteria and unsafe to eat unless you cook it or wash it thoroughly.